mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ##### Power Capability Constraints
 The `capability` field contains references to the inequality constraints associated with the minimum and maximum active and reactive power outputs of the generators.

 The constraints associated with the minimum and maximum active power output limits of the generators are defined using the `minActive` and `maxActive` keywords within the [`addGenerator!`](@ref addGenerator!) function.
-To access the constraints associated with these limits, you can use the following code snippet:
+To access the constraints associated with these limits, we can use the following code snippet:
 ```@repl ACOptimalPowerFlow
 print(system.generator.label, analysis.constraint.capability.active)
 ```

 Similarly, the constraints associated with the minimum and maximum reactive power output limits of the generators are specified using the `minReactive` and `maxReactive` keywords within the [`addGenerator!`](@ref addGenerator!) function.
-To access these constraints, you can use the following code snippet:
+To access these constraints, we can use the following code snippet:
 ```@repl ACOptimalPowerFlow
 print(system.generator.label, analysis.constraint.capability.reactive)
 ```

 As demonstrated, the active and reactive power outputs of `Generator 1` and `Generator 2` are currently fixed at zero due to previous actions that set these generators out-of-service.
-However, you can modify these specific constraints by utilizing the [`updateGenerator!`](@ref updateGenerator!) function, as shown below:
+However, we can modify these specific constraints by utilizing the [`updateGenerator!`](@ref updateGenerator!) function, as shown below:
 ```@example ACOptimalPowerFlow
 updateGenerator!(system, analysis; label = "Generator 1", status = 1)
 updateGenerator!(system, analysis; label = "Generator 2", status = 1, minActive = 0.1)